Salamanca Market: 1970s

 The concept of a community market in Salamanca Place was first proposed to Alderman John Clemente in 1971 by the National Council of Women Tasmania, led by President Grace Montgomery.
 The Hobart City Council approved a trial market on 28 June 1971, with the first market held on 6 November 1971, featuring six stalls run by the National Council of Women.
-Following the trial's success, the market officially launched on 22 January 1972 with 12 stalls at the Silos end of Salamanca Place.
+Following the trial's success, the market officially launched on 22 January 1972, with 12 stalls beside the silos at the end of Salamanca Place.

 Initially a seasonal event operating from four weeks before Christmas until Easter, the market's popularity led to the introduction of a winter market by the Tasmanian Puppet Theatre in 1975.
 By 1977, the Salamanca Arts Centre joined in organising the winter market.
 As the market grew, an informal stallholders' association was formed, chaired by Philip Broughton, leading to the introduction of permanent stallholder arrangements and site allocations.

 1980s

-By the 1980s, the market had expanded to 150 stalls, covering much of Salamanca Place from the Silos to Montpellier Retreat.
+By the 1980s, the market had expanded to 150 stalls, covering much of Salamanca Place from the silos to Montpellier Retreat.
 The Salamanca Stallholders Association was formally established on 19 February 1987.
-Later that year, the Hobart City Council took over the winter market from the Arts Centre, and extended the summer market's hours from 9:00 am–1:00 pm to 9:00 am–2:00 pm.
+Later that year, the Hobart City Council took over the winter market from the Arts Centre, and extended the summer market's hours from between 9:00 am and 1:00 pm to between 9:00 am and 2:00 pm.

 1990s

 In 1992, the Southern Star reported weekly attendance figures of 10,000 to 12,000 people.
 The market expanded to Gladstone Street later that year, increasing opportunities for casual stallholders.
-By 1993, operating hours were further extended to 9:00 am–3:00 pm.
+By 1993, operating hours were further extended to between 9:00 am and 3:00 pm.
 In 1995, stalls were created in the car park near Montpellier Retreat for members of the Hmong community.
 The market was further extended to Davey Street in 1996.

 In 1998–99, a feasibility study explored the introduction of a Sunday market at Salamanca Place.
 Three Sunday markets were trialled but met limited success and were opposed by the Salamanca Stallholders Association and the Sullivans Cove Merchants Association.